-

 Assists our military families with their relocation needs–both in and out of Kunsan AB

-Newcomers orientation/information fairs – Wing-wide program, held monthly to welcome military members and their families to the base; briefers include representatives from the base and community to provide information on Kunsan AB and the local area.
+Newcomers/Korean Readiness Orientation – Wing-wide program, held monthly to welcome military members and their families to the base; Briefers include representatives from the base and community to provide information on Kunsan AB and the local area.
 Newcomers Orientation is mandatory for all active duty newcomers; family members and new DOD employees are welcome to attend.
-For scheduling, active duty see MPS during in-processing and DOD employees see CPO.
+For scheduling, active duty, please contact your CSS during in-processing and DOD employees see the Civilian Personnel Office (CPO).

 The Transition Assistance Program (TAP) provides retiring, separating, and demobilizing Service members the information, skills, and knowledge needed to make a successful transition to the civilian sector.
 TAP services should be started at the one-year point for separating and the two-year point for retiring Service members.